jcadima/multi-app-development-environment-local/README.md

 - ⚡ Queue worker support for background jobs
 - 🔄 Auto-restart and persistent volumes

-Fevelopers who want a simple, reproducible local dev environment for multi-app projects.
+For developers who want a simple, reproducible local dev environment for multi-app projects.